COA Public Presentations

 Council on Aging Overview

-Founded in 1966, the non-profit Council on Aging provides 20 programs to assist Sonoma County seniors with social, financial, legal and nutritional concerns.
+Founded in 1966, the non-profit Council on Aging provides 20 programs to assist Sonoma County seniors with social, financial, and nutritional concerns.

 The State of Aging in Sonoma County